 Although the film mostly concerns Blasted Heath, not Blasted Bloom, the two scents are meant to spring from the same rugged landscape.
 In Mr. Morillas’ own words: “Both fragrances are for me like paintings of nature.
 They depict wilderness and the preserved landscape of English seashores.
 I am a very visual person; I imagined the fragrances like spontaneous photography.
 I see a powerful wave breaking itself on the rocks for the masculine fragrance.
 For the feminine fragrance I was inspired by wild flora under the wind and sea breeze”: That Moment When the Land Meets the Sea.
 Interestingly, one of the short film’s opening shots shows a seacoast field of wild grain, battered by the wind of an approaching storm.
 It looks very much like one of the stills from the new film of “Macbeth”, filmed on Skye and featuring Marion Cotillard as Lady Macbeth, cold and beautiful.

 Photo: Harper’s Bazaar UK.

 The blog Ca Fleure Bon says: “When I read the marketing copy and story behind M Morillas’ preparation for creating both Eau de Parfums, I imagine Heathcliff of Wuthering Heights wandering the moors, Rebecca’s Max de Winter long brooding walks by the sea, the dark secret of Manderly and Jane Eyre roaming the countryside lost and abandoned.”
 I’m not so sure about Jane Eyre.
-Maybe the heroine of Blasted Bloom is Lady Macbeth, before the events of “the Scottish play”, when sunlight still played upon the wild roses and sparkled on the sea, despite dark undercurrents and impending danger.
+Maybe the heroine of Blasted Bloom is Lady Macbeth, before the events of “the Scottish play”, when despite dark undercurrents and impending danger, sunlight still played upon the wild roses and sparkled on the sea.

 Featured image: Scott MacLeod’s Anthropology.